Stone Garrett Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.31).
+- The Red Sox have a 4.33 team ERA that ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to give up 154 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.